-INVESTMENT OBJECTIVES.
-The trust seeks to provide investors with income which is generally exempt from regular federal and New York income tax.
+INVESTMENT OBJECTIVE.
+The trust seeks to provide investors with income which is generally exempt from regular federal income tax.
 The possibility of capital growth is a secondary objective.
 There is no guarantee that the investment objectives of the trust will be achieved.

 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to achieve its objectives by investing in a portfolio of the common stock of closed-end investment companies, known as closed-end funds ("CEFs") and exchange-traded funds ("ETFs") whose portfolios consist primarily of municipal bonds issued by New York issuers.
-The CEFs and ETFs are collectively referred to as the "funds."

-For the CEF segment of the portfolio, each of the CEFs in the trust's portfolio was selected with consideration for its ability, in the view of the sponsor, to maintain consistent dividend distributions exempt from regular federal and New York income taxes.
-When selecting the CEFs for the trust, the following factors, among others, were considered by the sponsor: (i) the credit quality of the municipal bonds in the portfolios of the CEFs; and (ii) the yield and price of the shares of the CEFs and potential income to unitholders of the trust.
-The CEFs may have policies to invest in securities of varying maturity and/or credit quality.
-The sponsor used no maturity policies in selecting the CEFs for the trust but did consider the weighted average credit quality of the CEF portfolios, seeking to identify CEFs with investment grade quality weighted averages overall at the time of selection based upon the underlying credit ratings of the municipal bonds in each selected CEF using publicly available information.
+The trust seeks to achieve its objectives by investing in a portfolio of the common stock of closed-end investment companies, known as "closed-end funds," whose portfolios consist primarily of municipal bonds.
+Each of the closed-end funds in the trust portfolio was selected with consideration for its ability, in the view of the sponsor, to maintain consistent dividend distributions exempt from regular federal income taxes.
+When selecting the closed-end funds for the trust, the following factors, among others, were considered by the sponsor: (i) the credit quality of the municipal bonds in the portfolios of the closed-end funds; and (ii) the yield and price of the shares of the closed-end funds and potential income to unitholders of the trust.
+The closed-end funds may have policies to invest in securities of varying maturity and/or credit quality.
+It is a fundamental policy of the trust that, under normal circumstances, the trust will either (1) invest substantially all of its assets in closed-end funds having policies to invest, under normal circumstances, at least 80% of the value of their assets in investments the income from which is exempt from federal income tax or from both federal and state income tax: or (2) invest its assets so that at least 80% of the income that it distributes will be exempt from federal income tax or from both federal and state income tax.
+However, income distributed may be subject to the alternative minimum tax on individuals.
+Certain closed-end funds held by the trust may invest in high yield debt obligations ("junk bonds").

-For the ETF segment of the portfolio, the sponsor considered the following factors, among others, when selecting the ETFs for the trust: (i) expense ratios of the ETFs; (ii) dividends paid by the ETFs; (iii) historical performance of the ETFs; (iv) total assets of the ETFs; and (v) the credit quality of the municipal bonds in the portfolios of the ETFs and seeking to identify ETFs with investment grade quality weighted averages overall at the time of selection based upon the underlying credit ratings of the municipal bonds in each selected ETF using publicly available information.

-It is a fundamental policy of the trust that, under normal circumstances, the trust will invest its net assets so that at least 80% of the income the trust distributes will be exempt from federal and New York income tax.
-Income for this purpose does not include return of capital.
-However, income distributed by the trust may be subject to the alternative minimum tax on individuals.
-Certain funds held by the trust may invest in high-yield debt obligations ("junk bonds").
-The funds held by the trust invest in municipal bonds that are fixed-rate obligations and will decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.